Gather 'round the (Virtual) Campfire:

 About the Scout:

-Greg Pitonza was a member of Valhalla Troop 1.
+Greg was a member of Valhalla Troop 1.
 He earned Eagle Scout in 1982.
-He first went to Camp Read as a Waubeeka camper with his troop in 1979 and then joined staff beginning in 1982.
-In addition to his ongoing roles at camp, he spent several years as Scoutmaster of Canajoharie, NY Troop 81.
+He first went to Camp Read as a Waubeeka camper with his troop in 1979 and then joined staff in 1982.
+In addition to his ongoing roles at camp, Greg spent several years as Scoutmaster of Canajoharie, NY Troop 81.

 September 8, 2020